 SDCOE does not recommend or encourage teachers to concurrently enroll in Induction and a Masters program.

-Participating Teacher: SDCOE Teacher Induction program
+Teacher Candidates: SDCOE Teacher Induction program

 SDCOE Teacher Induction is a State-led program in conjunction with the California Department of Education (CDE) and the Commission on Teacher Credentialing (CTC).
 California Teacher Induction programs are locally designed and implemented.
 The San Diego County Office of Education offers a two-year commission approved program to teachers seeking to clear their preliminary credential.